 Students will focus on small scale residential and commercial environments.
 Students explore and develop problem-solving methods that emphasize predesign/programming and the schematic design phases of the design process.
 They develop sketching skills that assist in problem-solving and understanding of volume.
-They communicate their solutions in various media (e.g., markers, pencils, ink, and computers).
+They communicate their design concepts in various media (e.g., markers, pencils, ink, and computer software).